cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

 If we have a new computation model based on cell complex, Then the idea of using stacks and postfix notation to provide syntax for computation model is still applicable.

-## Type System

-Our language also has a type system, the process of type checking, is just the process of runing the lower layer language, we only need to check weather the types of the two ports match when connecting the nodes.

-In the type system of our language, the arguments of a type must be type, but we can also imagine to let the arguments of a type be any value, to get the so called [dependent type](https://en.wikipedia.org/wiki/Dependent_type).

-In this case, it is more difficult for us to judge whether the two types match, because it needs to judge whether two values ​​that may contain arbitrary computations are equal.

-In common computation models, like Lambda calculus, it is difficult to implement such judgement, but in interaction nets, it is relatively easy, because it is sufficient to judge whether two pointed graphs are isomorphic after all the possible interactions in them are finished.

 ## To be a Practical Programming Language